Gabaldonlab/redundans/README.md

 Our simulations shows LAST is capable of correctly reducing heterozygous assemblies with up to 45% divergence between haplotypes.
 To limit speed difference between these two algorithms, LAST **runs in multiple threads**, so using `-t 4` you shouldn't see any difference in runtime between runs for `--identity 0.9` or `--identity 0.5`.
 Note, this only works in Python 2.7!

-### How is multiple redundancy handled #8 ?
+### How is multiple redundancy handled?
-Redundans removes all contigs, but the longest one, that fullfill identity & overlap critaria during reduction step.
+Redundans removes all contigs, but the longest one, that fullfill identity & overlap critaria during reduction step (#8).

 ## Citation
 Leszek P. Pryszcz and Toni Gabaldón (Submitted) Redundans: an assembly pipeline for highly heterozygous genomes.